Layout

 • Analyzing regular trends and patterns in performance

-However, to gain the above benefits with product development KPIs, the metrics you track must be aligned with the company’s broader goals.
+However, to gain the above benefits with KPIs, the metrics you track must be aligned with the company’s broader goals.

-According to a survey conducted by Google, “95% of leading marketers agree that to truly matter, marketing analytics KPIs must be tied to broader business goals.”
+According to a survey conducted by Google, “95% of leading marketers agree that to matter truly, marketing analytics KPIs must be tied to broader business goals.”

 9 Essential Product Development KPIs to Track Business Growth